Mining Engineer - Federal Salaries of 2017

-In 2016, the Mine Safety and Health Administration hired the most employees titled Mining Engineering, with an average salary of $89,124.
+In 2017, the Centers for Disease Control and Prevention hired the most employees titled Mining Engineering, with an average salary of $91,059.

 Government Mining Engineering jobs are classified under the General Schedule (GS) payscale.
 The minimum paygrade for a Mining Engineering job is GS-6, and the highest paygrade that can be attained within this job series is GS-15.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.